NathanH-VCU/Access-Twitter-API/README.md

 ## Project Description
 Our Project utilizes the BERT model and PyTorch to provide a sentiment analysis of our YouTube Comments dataset ... to use on our twitter dataset ...

-In our project, we analyze the comments of most recent YouTube videos and we evaluate whether they are positive, negative or neutral with the pre-trained model BERT.
+In our project, we analyze YouTube comments provided by Kaggle and we evaluate whether they are positive, negative or neutral with the pre-trained model BERT.
-We compare the results obtained with YouTube Comments dataset and the results obtained with YouTube Tweets.
+We compare the results obtained with YouTube Comments dataset and the results obtained from Twitter users replying to (or commenting on) YouTube Tweets, using Tweepy.

-The dataset in extracted from Kaggle website.

-In order to analyze the comments, we used Pre-trained BERT model to score the sentiment (positive,negative,neutral) per comment and then averaged them per video.
+Our Notebook pulls the required data from the Github repository in order to analyze the comments.
+We used Pre-trained BERT model to score the sentiment (positive,negative,neutral) per comment and then averaged them per video.
+Once the model has completed training we run it against the tweets pulled from our Access_Twitter_API.ipynb in the file src/replies.csv.

 ## Overview